Sylvia Dubois

 Sylvia Dubois (c.
 1788/89 – May 27, 1888), also spelled as Silvia Dubois or Sylvie Dubois, was an African-American woman born into slavery who became free after striking her slave mistress.
-After gaining her freedom, Dubois moved to New Jersey where she lived with her children until her death.
+After gaining her freedom, Dubois moved to New Jersey, where she lived with her children until her death.
 A physician by the name of C.W.
 Larison decided to document the life of Dubois and her journey to freedom in the book Silvia Dubois (Now 116 Yers Old) A Biografy of the Slav who Whipt Her Mistres and Gand Her Fredom.

 Early life as an enslaved woman

 Dubois was born in Sourland Mountain, New Jersey, although the exact year is contested.
 Dubois herself said she was born March 5, 1768.
-However, historian Jared C Lobdell dates the year of her birth to be 1788 or 1789.
+However, historian Jared C Lobdell dates her birth to 1788 or 1789.
 Her parents were Cuffy Baird, a veteran of the Revolutionary War, and Dorcas Compton.
-Her father, Baird, had a different owner than Dubois and her mother.
+Her father, Baird, had a different enslaver than Dubois and her mother.

-Dorcas Compton was severely abused at the hands of her master.
-Three days after giving birth, she was forced to go back to work, and her master whipped her with an ox-goad (also called a cattle prod) after she failed to do her job correctly.
-Compton fell ill with puerperal fever because of this incident, but eventually recovered.
-Compton mortgaged herself against a loan several times in various attempts to buy her freedom, but could not make her payments and consequently became enslaved again.
-In one such attempt, Compton became enslaved to her creditor and was separated from Dubois.
+Dorcas Compton was severely abused at the hands of her enslaver.
+Three days after giving birth, she was forced to go back to work, and her enslaver whipped her with an ox-goad (also called a cattle prod) after she failed to do her job correctly.
+Compton fell ill with puerperal fever because of this incident but eventually recovered.
+Compton mortgaged herself against a loan several times in various attempts to buy her freedom but could not make her payments and consequently became enslaved again.
+In one such effort, Compton became enslaved to her creditor and was separated from Dubois.

-As a child, Dubois lived in Flagtown, and at 14 years old she moved to a town called Great Bend on the Susquehanna River in Pennsylvania to work on the tavern of her master, Dominicus "Minna" Dubois.
+As a child, Dubois lived in Flagtown, and at 14 years old, she moved to a town called Great Bend on the Susquehanna River in Pennsylvania to work on the tavern of her enslaver, Dominicus "Minna" Dubois.
 While in bondage, Dubois often did tasks that were considered "men's work" such as working the field and ferrying boats at a tavern on the Susquehanna.
 In her biography, Dubois recounts how she frequently cheated the other ferrymen out of customers and money.

 Larison portrays Dubois as 5 feet 10 inches, 200 pounds, and "well-proportioned."
 Moreover, he describes Dubois as industrious, "capable of great endurance," and strong.
 According to Larison, Dubois enjoyed making children afraid of her by telling them that she would kidnap children and swallow them alive.
 Dubois also drank heavily, danced, and fought with both men and women.

-While Dubois described her master Minna as agreeable towards her, her mistress was abusive and domineering.
+While Dubois described her enslaver Minna as agreeable toward her, her mistress was abusive and domineering.
 Dubois described her as "the very devil himself."
-In one instance, her mistress whipped her so badly that she gave Dubois scars that she would have for the rest of her life.
+In one instance, her mistress whipped her so severely that she gave Dubois scars that she would have for the rest of her life.
 In another, Dubois claims that the mistress cracked her skull with a shovel.